 After you have completed putting the dye on the shirt, pop it into a zip lock bag and seal it up tight.
 Put the bag in a warm place and leave it for AT LEAST 24 HOURS!
 The dye needs this length of time to "prove" and allow the beautiful colours to really bond with the fabric.
 For you desperate "have-it-nows," you can unwrap after 8 hours.
 But you can also leave the shirt for as long as 36 hours if you are very patient.
 If you leave it much longer I have found the colours go sort of fuzzy (don't know why).
 When you unwrap your shirt wear rubber gloves and old clothes again.
 Don't make a mess!

-Here's my shirt hanging out to dry.
+Here's my shirt.
 I hope yours is as good or even better!
 No more "dingies."
 Enjoy!

 Once you have the tie dye bug life will never be the same.
 Your family members may become paranoid and start hiding their cotton underwear.
 They may become very afraid if you to take any white cotton bed sheets and bath towels to be transformed!
 They don't call me the "Tie-dye Queen" for nothing!